City Haven Massage Therapy’s Techniques

 Please note: MDN is not acupuncture.
-The only similarity is that acupuncture needles are used in the treatment.
-City Haven Massage Therapy has registered the Mont Albert clinic with the Whitehorse City Council and has satisfied health and safety obligations to provide this service to the general public.
+The only similarity is that acupuncture type needles are used in the treatment.
+Our Doncaster East clinic is registered with the Manningham City Council and the Parkville clinic is registered with the City of Melbourne and have satisfied health and safety obligations to provide this service to the general public.
 We have been issued with a permit and are audited regularly to ensure our standards are maintained.

 Muscle energy technique

 This technique is similar to PNF stretching, with the aim being to increase movement and unlock stiff joints.
 The troublesome joint is placed into its position of restriction and then the client is contracted away from the restricted side (usually in the opposite direction).
-The joint is then returned to its restricted position, with the overall process repeated five times.
+The patient will be asked to contract the muscle to match the resistance applied by the Myotherapist (this is gentle).
+The joint is then returned to its restricted position, with the overall process repeated 3-5 times.
 This ‘re-setting’ of the resting length of the muscle produces great results.

 Therapeutic and Rehabilitative Exercise

 Myotherapists use prescription rehabilitation exercise to maximise the long term effects of the massage treatment performed and help to get a person returning to full function after injury or illness.
 The aim of the treatment is to restore the equilibrium of soft tissue and joints so the body can move functionally and is as pain free as possible.
-Stretching, isometric, resistance, proprioception and functional exercises are prescribed through Phase 1 - 3 of recovery.
+Stretching, isometric, concentric, eccentric, proprioception and functional exercises are prescribed through all phases of recovery.
 The Myotherapists prescribes, demonstrates and reviews the exercise programme throughout treatments.
-Myotherapy patients are often given written material outlining the exercises they are to do in-between myotherapy treatment sessions.
+Myotherapy patients are emailed information outlining the exercises they are to do in-between myotherapy treatment sessions.